-Dr. Stephanie Simmons Zuilkowski is an Associate Professor of International and Multicultural Education in the Department of Educational Leadership and Policy Studies at the Florida State University.
-She holds a joint appointment with the Center for International Studies in Education Research and Development (CISERD) in the Learning Systems Institute.
+Stephanie Simmons Zuilkowski holds a joint appointment as an associate professor of International and Multicultural Education in the Department of Educational Leadership and Policy Studies in the Florida State University College of Education and in the Learning Systems Institute.